DutraIRS/SelVAEGen/README.md

 ## Environment

 In the following, Ubuntu 22.04.4 LTS, Python 3.11.0, and CUDA 12.4 are assumed.
-Minor adaptations may be required according to available hardware.
+Minor adaptations may be required according to available GPU.

 ### Setting up an environment
 To create a virtual environment and install dependencies, run the following commands: